RosettaHS/OrionAPI/docs/Type Reference/ODirectory.md

 myDirectory.close();
 ```
-Admittedly, this can all be replaced by using the `log()` method in ODirectory, however this is how that method works internally.
+Admittedly, this can all be replaced by using the `log()` method in ODirectory, however this is similar to how that method works internally.

+It's also very important to note that the list of Entries is not sorted in any way.

 #### Opening using [OFile](https://github.com/RosettaHS/OrionAPI/blob/main/docs/Type%20Reference/OFile.md)
 You can open a given Entry using [OFile](https://github.com/RosettaHS/OrionAPI/blob/main/docs/Type%20Reference/OFile.md)